Accessing Data in a PharmacoSet#

 Why two steps?

-First ask what data types exist (mDataNames
+First ask what data types exist (mDataNames), then dive

-into a matrix with molecularProfiles
+into a matrix with molecularProfiles.

 Treatment Response#